No results for ""

 In a randomized experiment, there are three types of variables defined for each experiment unit, such as "user", in a user-randomized experiment:

 • Treatment: a variable indicating treatment for the unit.
-For example: 1 if the unit is assigned to the "treatment" arm, and 0 if assigned to the "control" arm.
+For example: 1 if the unit is assigned to the "treatment" variation, and 0 if assigned to the "control" variation.

 • Outcomes: post-treatment variables that we want to measure experiment performance on, such as experiment revenue.